liptakmatyas/GetData_PeerAssessment/CodeBook.md

 ### Columns of interest

-Instead of hard-coding the list of columns that contain the relevan mean and standard deviation values, we will utilize the metadata that is available in the original archive and hard-code only the high-level infomation contained in the code book of the original data set, `features_info.txt`.
+Instead of hard-coding the list of columns that contain the relevant mean and standard deviation values, we will utilize the metadata that is available in the original archive and hard-code only the high-level infomation contained in the code book of the original data set, `features_info.txt`.

 The values we're interested in are stored in columns having "`-mean()`" or "`-std()`" in their names.
-The parenthesis are important, otherwise some unwanted columns end up in our tidy data set, e.g. `-meanFreq()`.
+The parenthesis are important, otherwise some unwanted columns end up in our tidy data set, e.g. the ones with "`meanFreq`" in their name.
 The `features.txt` file in the original archive contains the mapping between the column numbers and names.
 This text file contains one mapping per line, where the column number and the column name are separated by a single space.

 The `loadColumnNames` function loads this mapping and returns a simple vector of the column names, where the index of a column name is its index in the data